Misspecified Bernstein-Von Mises theorem for hierarchical models

-We consider a general misspecified model indexed by finite-dimensional parameters and derive a Bernstein-von Mises theorem, giving a Gaussian approximation of the posterior distribution.
-Bernstein-von Mises type results have been derived in the literature for various models, starting from well-specified regular parametric models \cite{doob1949application,le2012asymptotic, VanDerVaart1998}, and extended to misspecified models; see \cite{Kleijn12} and the recent review article \cite{review:misspecified}.
-Extensions to semi-parametric \cite{castillo2015bernstein} and non-parametric models for weak norms were considered in \cite{Leahu:2011,CastilloNickl2014}, while recently a more accurate, skewed version of the theorem was derived in \cite{skewed:BvM}.
-However, none of these results consider hierarchical models as examples, and the derived misspecified results depend on conditions that are not met by our highly non-linear examples.
-Thus, first, we derive a new, modified version of the classical misspecified theorem.
-Next, we apply this to a collection of hierarchical models, starting with the square integral operator as a toy example and next turning to partial differential equation (PDE) constrained inverse problems.
-We first investigate the time-independent Schrödinger equation, which allows tractable computations and is often used as a platform for investigating more complex PDE-constrained inverse problems.
-Then we derive asymptotic guarantees for general parabolic PDEs with parametric potential and boundary constraints.
-We consider observations at different time points, mimicking typical non-i.i.d.\ observational structures from physics and astronomy.
+As noted, the hierarchical models that motivate the present article are typically misspecified.
+For this situation Bernstein-Von Mises type results have been established for various models, see \cite{Kleijn12} and the review in \cite{review:misspecified}.
+However, none of these results specifically address hierarchical models, and the conditions do not apply to our non-linear examples.
+Thus, we first derive a new, modified version of the classical misspecified theorem.
+Next, we apply this to a range of hierarchical models, starting with the square integral operator as a toy example and next turning to partial differential equation (PDE) constrained inverse problems.
+We first examine the time-independent Schrödinger equation, which allows tractable computations and serves as a foundation for exploring more complex PDE-constrained inverse problems.
+We then derive asymptotic guarantees for general parabolic PDEs with parametric potential and boundary constraints, considering observations at different time points to mimic typical non-i.i.d.\ observational structures in physics and astronomy.

-The article is organized as follows.
+The article is organised as follows.
 In Section~\ref{sec:Description of the problem} we introduce the hierarchical observational model, its Gaussian surrogate and the misspecified Bayesian framework.
-In Section~\ref{sec:BvM} we provide our general misspecified Bernstein-von Mises theorem and in Section~\ref{sec:Applications} we apply it to hierarchical models.
+In Section~\ref{sec:BvM} we provide our general misspecified Bernstein-Von Mises theorem and in Section~\ref{sec:Applications} we apply it to hierarchical models.
 Our main contribution is to cover several interesting, PDE-constrained inverse problems, and is presented in Section~\ref{sec:examples}.
-In Section~\ref{sec:Simulations} we investigate the numerical behaviour of our limiting misspecified posterior in contrast to the well-specified case and the accuracy of the Gaussian approximation.
+In Section~\ref{sec:Simulations} we investigate the numerical behaviour of the limiting misspecified posterior in contrast to the well-specified case and the accuracy of the Gaussian approximation.
 The proofs of the general results, examples, and additional technical lemmas are deferred to Sections~\ref{sec:Proofs},~\ref{sec:proof:examples},~\ref{sec:Technical Lemmas}, and~\ref{sec:proof:BvM:direct}.